kyverno/website/content/en/docs/Monitoring/policy-changes.md

 ---
-title: Policy Changes Count
+title: "Policy Changes Count"
+description: >
-description: This metric can be used to track the history of all Kyverno policy-related changes such as policy creations, updates, and deletions.
+    This metric can be used to track the history of all Kyverno policy-related changes such as policy creations, updates, and deletions.
 weight: 50
 ---